-When your child begins to get her first baby teeth, it's natural, as a parent, to start thinking about the best way to care for them so she can have healthy teeth and gums as she gets older.
+When your child begins to get his first baby teeth, it's natural, as a parent, to start thinking about the best way to care for them so he can have healthy teeth and gums as he gets older.
 However, children have special needs that make caring for their teeth different from how you care for your own.
-The toothpaste you use to brush your little one's teeth can make a big difference to her overall oral health.
-There are many types of toddler toothpaste on the market, but it may be hard to know which the best is for your child.
+The toothpaste you use to brush your youngster's teeth can make a big difference in his overall oral health.
+There are many types of toddler toothpaste on the market, but it may be hard to know which is the best for your child.
 Here are a few criteria that all parents should look for when selecting a toothpaste.

 Fluoride is important for healthy teeth and primarily helps to prevent tooth decay.
 Fluoride toothpaste should be used once a child is able to spit the toothpaste out after brushing under parental guidance.
 Fluoride is often present in tap water, so your toddler may be receiving an adequate amount through drinking water alone.
-Consult your dentist on whether your child is ready for a fluoride toothpaste.
+Ask your dentist if he or she thinks your child is ready for a fluoride toothpaste.

 Only a Small Amount is Needed

-While reading labels can provide a lot of information, it is always a good idea to consult your dentist on toothpaste recommendations for your child.
-To encourage your child to brush her teeth with Mum and Dad, you may want to use a daily chart to monitor her progress and provide your child with rewards for reaching certain milestones.
-Not only does this make the process more fun for her, it also helps you ensure that she is staying on track with her dental care.
+While reading labels can provide a lot of information, it is always a good idea to consult with your dentist and see what toothpaste he recommends for your child.
+To encourage your child to brush his teeth with Mum and Dad, you may want to use a daily chart to monitor his progress and provide him with rewards for reaching certain milestones.
+This not only makes the process more fun for him, but it also helps you ensure he is staying on track with his dental care.